 Empowering Women to Understand Their Rights and Change Their Lives

-- When low-income women increase their income, they use their new earnings to improve the education, health, and nutrition of their families.
+When women increase income, they use their new earnings to improve their education, health, and nutrition.

-- As women become better readers and writers, they marry later and are more likely to use family planning, causing fertility rates to decline.
+As women become better readers, they marry later and are more likely to use family planning, causing birth rates to decline.

-- Attending school for even a few years helps women become better agricultural workers who generate more income and take better care of their families.
+- Attending school for even a few years helps women become better agricultural workers.

 Contact us to learn more about our Women in Literacy initiative.